 Borough Market weather-hardened traders share their tips for keeping warm in the winter

 Ask any trader how they keep warm in the Market and the first thing they’ll tell you is: “Layers”.
 Layers, and thermal clothes.
 Yet what happens when it’s really, really cold and you’ve fitted all the fleeces, vests and jumpers you can onto your body?
-What happens when, like in 2018, you’re hit by the Big Freeze?
-Of course, some traders are fortunate enough to spend their days by a fire, frying mushrooms or warming up mulled wine—but those who aren’t so lucky have devised some ingenious, sometimes borderline insane ways of beating the chill
+What happens when, like last year, you’re hit by the Big Freeze?
+Of course, some traders are fortunate enough to spend their days by a fire, frying mushrooms or warming up mulled wine—but those who aren’t so lucky have devised some ingenious, sometimes borderline insane ways of beating the chill.

 Connor, Mini Magoo

 Cardboard.
 Cardboard is the answer.
 I stand on cardboard to prevent the cold rising up through my feet.
-In the Big Freeze my friend Rob, who works on the Heritage Cheese stall, actually wore cardboard around his clothes.
+In the Big Freeze my friend Rob actually wore cardboard around his clothes.
 It seemed to work for him quite nicely.
-Besides the cardboard, I drink hot lemon and honey all day and wear slipper socks in my shoes
+Besides the cardboard, I drink hot lemon and honey all day and wear slipper socks in my shoes.

 Hayleigh, So Chocolicious